 So many of us struggle leaving work AT work.
 We often bring the stress and tension home with us which can effect our personal lives and relationships.

-Justine Alter, Psychologist and co-founder of Transitioning Well spoke with She Does This about drawing the line between work and home life.
+Justine Alter, Psychologist and co-founder of Transitioning Well spoke with It's All Her about drawing the line between work and home life.

 Feeling pressure at work is all too common these days.
 What are some of the particular reasons people feel stressed in the workplace?

 There are so many factors that can contribute to workplace stress.
 It’s a lot harder for people to ‘switch off’ from work when the clock strikes 5.
 Most of the time we carry our mobiles everywhere with us, meaning people know they can always reach us and it can lead to a certain type of pressure to respond to work enquires at home, or on our weekends.

 Job hours, increased client expectations, globalisation of markets and job security can also cause added levels of stress at work, as can a person’s circumstances outside of the workplace.

 Single parents, new parents, carers, aged workers and those who are people who are sick or injured all enter the workplace with added pressures that can contribute to stress.